-- Click here to open a copy of our Monthly Expense Tracker.
+- Open a copy of our Monthly Expense Tracker.

-- The expense categories listed below and on page 1 of the Expense Tracker will help you determine which expenses to record where.
+- The expense categories listed below and on page 1 of the Expense Tracker will help you decide which expenses to record where.

 - For each week, record dates you are tracking.
 For example, a 7 day tracking period would be March 30th to April 5th.
 The next week would start on April 6th.